 In this post, I'm sharing my “formula” for success for providing my students exactly what they need for learning.

-Who should learn in a small group?
+Who should be learning in a small group setting?

-However, my ultimate goal is to have my students working alongside their peers.
-The general educators and I have adopted the idea of a “revolving door” at the small group table and have students move (as seamlessly as possible!) from the whole group, to my small group, and eventually to independent work.
+My ultimate goal is to have my students working alongside their peers.
+The general educators and I have adopted the idea of a “revolving door” at the small group table and have students move (as seamlessly as possible) from the whole group, to small groups, and eventually to independent work.